 - Depending upon transfer credits received, the program may be completed in as little as one year.

-- Students can choose from four concentrations to tailor their curriculum to their unique career and personal goals, or they may choose a generalist course of study.
+- Students can choose from four concentrations to tailor their curriculum to their unique career and personal goals.

 - Students pursuing the on-ground course of study may also have the opportunity to enroll in online courses.

-- Pacific Oaks' Credit for Life Experience option allows students in this program to accelerate their progress toward a bachelor's degree and entry into a master's program by earning undergraduate credit for experience they have gained in the workplace.
-Learn more.
+- Pacific Oaks' Credit for Learning from Experience option allows students in this program to accelerate their progress toward a bachelor's degree or entry into a master's program by earning undergraduate credit for experience they have gained in the workplace.